 The device is also light (less than 4 pounds) and smaller than many other rugged tablets.

-Gerber said that the battery lasts between three and three
+Gerber said that the battery lasts between three and three and a half hours while using the wireless capability.
+An extra battery pack can be added.

 The device is likely to replace some existing tablets, as companies are drawn to the fuller functionality, said Alan Promisel, an analyst with Framingham.
 Mass.-based research firm International Data Corp.
 Others that are using notebooks may find the tablet to be a better fit, he added.